ultraio/docs-blockchain/docs/blockchain/block-producers/launch-procedures/core-concepts.md

 ## What is a genesis node?

-The genesis node, on an EOSIO network, is the first node that sets up the network and produces the first blocks.
+The genesis node, on an Antelope network, is the first node that sets up the network and produces the first blocks.
 It is responsible for setting up the system contracts, registering the first batch of Block Producers on the network, and passing the block production on to them.

 In short, the genesis node starts the network and then passes off responsibility to the Block Producers.
 The genesis will eventually shut itself down after the responsibility is passed off to the Block Producers to keep the network running.